ga-wdi-pvd/http-mvc-intro-rails/README.md

 MVC is all about separating your code into separate sections...

-* **Models**: they represent the data in our application and will be used to perform CRUD actions on our database
+* **Models**: they represent the data in our application and handle "business logic" using model methods
 * **Views**: they describe how to present your data in a way that the user can see in the browser
-* **Controllers**: they are responsible for responding to user requests, and contain the code for implementing features, using models and views to help them get the job done
+* **Controllers**: they are responsible for responding to user requests, interacting with models and loading views

 ## Rails and MVC (10 minutes / 0:20)